themashcodee/themashcodee/README.md

 > ## About me

-Fullstack developer with primary focus on frontend.
+Full-stack web developer with primary focus on frontend.

 - 💼 Currently working at [Codegrain](https://codegra.in).
 - 💪 Building my own SaaS.